scalacenter/bloop/docs/debugging-reference.md

   Bloop will ignore the `noDebug` field in a `launch` request.
 A launch runs an application with a debugger attached by default.
 * Bloop will use the JVM options from the build target when starting a debugger.
-There is currently no way to allow the users to programatically change them.
+There is currently no way to allow the users to programmatically change them.
 * Bloop does not implement some DAP requests to obtain completions or information about sources.
 If you want to support these, you can have your build client run a proxy DAP server that lets Bloop take care of the